yenyang/Anarchy-BepInEx/README.md

 * Optional mouse tooltip
 * Opt-In Option to allow multiple copies of unique buildings using toolbar menu.
 Effects of multiple buildings stack!

-These features will be moved to a new mod called Better Bulldozer soon:
+These features are no longer part of Anarchy and have moved to a new mod called Better Bulldozer:
 * Icons for game manipulation and bypass confirmation for bulldozer.
 * Icon to show and EXCLUSIVELY target invisible paths/markers with the bulldozer and remove invisible paths/markers.
-See below.
 * Icon to EXCLUSIVELY target surfaces with the bulldozer and remove with one click.
-With Anarchy, this also can remove surfaces in buildings.

 Currently it applies to these tools:
 * Object Tool